-Hi, my name is Neema and I am a writer, artist and guerrilla theorist based in the #digitaldiaspora whose work explores love and indigeneity in a time of algorithmic debris.
+Hi, my name is Neema and I am a writer, relational architect, and guerrilla theorist based in the #digitaldiaspora whose work explores love and indigeneity in a time of algorithmic debris.

 Full Bio